iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 * Scalability - architecture must be scalable across multiple machines to support an increase of players
 * Networking Abstraction - in case there's something wrong with an underlying networking code, you can simply switch technologies and libraries without having to change your client and server communication code.

-## Why Run Every Server With Unity
+## Why Run Every Server With Unity's Process

 I used to think that Unity had a huge overhead.
 As it turns out - it doesn't!
-Hosting a single unity instance on a 5$/month machine takes about **60 MB's of RAM and 1% of CPU!**
+Launching a single headless unity instance on a 5$/month machine takes about **30 MB's of RAM and 3% of CPU!**

 Here are some of the best features of using unity as a server:
 * **Blazing Fast Development Cycle** - If you've ever worked in the environment, where your workflow was: edit server, build, start server, share dll's, edit client, start client, connect to server...
 You'd probably be amazed to hear that you can click a Start button in your editor, and everything starts automatically, in the editor, and your changes are visible instantly, for both client and server.